-FIGURE 18: ALLIGATOR CLAMPS AND BATTERY 06065
+FIGURE 20: ALLIGATOR CLAMPS AND BATTERY 06065

-A charge rate between 3 and 50 amperes is generally satisfactory for any maintenance-free battery as long as spewing of electrolyte does not occur or the battery does not feel excessively hot (over 125°F (52°C)).
+A charge rate between 3 and 50 amperes is generally satisfactory for any maintenance-free flooded battery as long as spewing of electrolyte does not occur or the battery does not feel excessively hot (over 125°F (52°C)).
 If spewing or violent gassing of electrolyte occurs or battery temperature exceeds 125°F (52°C), the charging rate must be reduced or temporarily stopped to allow cooling and to avoid damaging the battery.
 Battery temperature can be estimated by touching or feeling the battery case.
-The battery is sufficiently charged when the green dot in the built-in hydrometer is visible.
 No further charging is required.
-Shake or tilt the battery at hourly intervals during charging to mix the electrolyte and see if the green dot appears.
+Shake or tilt the battery at hourly intervals during charging to mix the electrolyte.